ctrysbita/taskflow.dart/README.md

 # TaskFlow

-TaskFlow helps you easily manage asynchronous tasks.
+TaskFlow helps you manage asynchronous tasks easily.

+## Usage

+See example for details.